Learn how to make a bunny cake using a simple pattern and two round cake pans.

 - Licorice (perfect for whiskers/outlines).
 I like the Twizzlers Pull ‘n Peel one, but regular Licorice works too.

 - Whopper’s Mini Robin’s Eggs

-- Coconut shavings (for a coconut Easter bunny cake that looks furry)
+- Shredded coconut (for a coconut Easter bunny cake that looks furry)

 - Marshmallows (could be cute buck teeth!)

-- Peanut Butter Cup (perfect for a nose)
+- Mini Peanut Butter Cup (perfect for a nose)